 The British Society for Eighteenth-Century Studies is delighted to host the ISECS International Congress on the Enlightenment at the University of Edinburgh on 14–19 July 2019 with the theme ‘Enlightenment Identities’.

 Edinburgh is the ideal location for a congress on the Enlightenment.
 The ancient yet elegant capital of Scotland is home to a world-class university.
-In the eighteenth century, Edinburgh was the centre of the intellectual movement known as the ‘Scottish Enlightenment’ and home to major literary and philosophical figures including David Hume, Adam Smith, Elizabeth Hamilton, Adam Ferguson, James Boswell, and Sir Walter Scott.
+In the eighteenth century, Edinburgh was the centre of the intellectual movement known as the ‘Scottish Enlightenment’ and home to major literary and philosophical figures including David Hume, Adam Smith, Adam Ferguson, James Boswell, and Sir Walter Scott.
 Well-known for the picturesque Old Town, dominated by Edinburgh’s imposing castle, much of the life of the city now takes place in the New Town, constructed in the late eighteenth-century as an exercise in enlightened town planning.
 From its intellectual heritage to its very fabric, Edinburgh is very much an Enlightenment city.

 Today, Edinburgh is a vibrant and well-connected modern city offering all the facilities one would expect from a centre of law, medicine, business, and learning.
 The first UNESCO City of Literature, and famous for the annual festival that takes place in August, Edinburgh is very well-provided with accommodation options and has better transport links than is usual in cities of comparable size, including a high-speed rail service to London and a major international airport.